top of page

 Raymond Orr

 I grew up in the Appalachian Mountains in Virginia and am enrolled in the Citizen Potawatomi Nation.
 After graduating from Cornell University, I worked as a program officer and researcher at First Nations Development Institute.
 My work engages the political worlds of Indigenous peoples in both the United States and from a global perspective.
-Much of my earlier work seeks to forward the political lives of Indigenous peoples in fields such as political science which have not historical engaged these themes and experiences.
+Much of my earlier work seeks to forward the political lives of Indigenous peoples in fields such as political science, which have not historically engaged these themes and experiences.
 I am currently developing projects that seek to close the distance between Indigenous and "Western" methods in the social sciences.

 Contact